Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/06_warning_system.md

 Warning system project settings

-You can find a list of warnings for the active GDScript file in the script editor's status bar.
+You can find a list of warnings for the active PScript file in the script editor's status bar.
 The example below has 3 warnings:

 ![Warning system example](img/typed_gdscript_warning_example.png)